-There are a huge range of options and learning routes available for young people with additional needs after leaving school.
+There are many different options and learning routes available for young people with special educational needs after leaving secondary school.

-The level you can join education/training/work-based learning at depends on your ability and qualifications, and entry requirements can vary between education providers.
-It also depends on your chosen course - if the course you want to do is highly specialised and vocational – like hairdressing or mechanics - and you don't have previous experience, you might need to start at Level 1 regardless of your grades.
+The level you can join education/training/work-based learning at depends on your ability and qualifications.
+It also depends on your chosen course - if the course you want to do is highly specialised and vocational – like hairdressing or mechanics - and you don't have previous experience, you might need to start at the lowest level.

 Which option is right for me?

-Post 16 options for young people with additional needs include full-time further education (college or sixth form), study programmes, apprenticeships, traineeships, and supported internships.
+Post 16 options for young people with disabilities and special education needs include full-time further education (college or sixth form), study programmes, apprenticeships, traineeships, and supported internships.

 For details on what each of these involves and the right level for you, download the full guide to Post 16 SEND information, advice and guidance.